 You can activate your Chase Sapphire Preferred card either online or over the phone at (888) 489-7249.
 Keep in mind that Chase will require your Social Security number (or Individual Taxpayer Identification Number) to activate the card.

-How to Activate Your Chase Sapphire Preferred
+How to Activate Your Chase Sapphire Preferred Card

-Once you activate your Chase Sapphire Preferred, you’ll be able to use it immediately.
+It’s important to note that you cannot use your Chase Sapphire Preferred without activating it first.
+But once you activate your Chase Sapphire Preferred, you’ll be able to use it immediately.
 If you get any other Chase credit cards in the future, you can activate them using the same process, too.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.